 - Find background information by looking up concepts in dictionaries, encyclopaedias, bibliographies, catalogues, etc.

 - Read Course Reserve material and follow up on references.

-- Search QCAT by Author, Title, Keyword(s), and Subjects for books, journals, audio-visual materials, exhibition catalogues, theses, government documents.
+- Search QCAT by Author, Title, Keyword(s), and Subjects for books, journals, audiovisual materials, exhibition catalogues, theses, conferences, government documents.

-- Search Art-related Indexes & Databases for appropriate journal articles.
-Check QCAT under Journal Title to see if Queen's has the journal in print or electronically.
+- Search Art Databases for appropriate journal articles.
+Check QCAT under Journal Title Exact to see if Queen's has the journal in print or electronically.
 Follow up on article references.

 - Search for journal articles in interdisciplinary databases related to your topic.
-For ex: CBCA or Canadian Newsstand for Canadian art coverage, Digital Dissertations, Women's Studies International, etc.
+For ex: CBCA for Canadian art coverage, Dissertations and Theses, Gender Studies Database, JSTOR, Project MUSE, etc.

-- Select and evaluate WWW Resources, many of which have been provided through Art World Links and other QUL web pages.
+- Select and evaluate web resources, many of which have been provided through Art Websites and other QUL web pages.

 - Analyze, and evaluate your sources, write and edit your paper, and not least, document your sources as you find them in order to compile your bibliography.
-Begin research early to order necessary articles through Document Delivery & ILL (RACER).
+Begin research early to order necessary articles through Interlibrary Loan (RACER).

-- Don't forget you can always ask a Reference Librarian for help.
+- Don't forget you can always ask a Subject Liaison Librarian for help.

 Find Background Information